-No. 3: Nature’s Bounty — Vitamin C Supplement (tablets)
+Nature’s Bounty — Vitamin C Supplement (tablets)

 These tablets are considered a factor in the maintenance of good health.
 This formula timed release formula has also been enhanced with rose hips for better bio-ability.
 We should not that Nature’s Bounty® is a global company that has been making quality products for decades.
 The creation of their products is overseen and tested by a team of quality experts, manufacturing specialists and scientist.